jbritain/visual-vibrance/README.md

 - OpenGL 4.3+ - macOS is _not_ supported, nor is the Raspberry Pi.
 Most modern GPUs (integrated or dedicated) should work fine.
 - Iris 1.7+, OptiFine is _not_ supported.

+## For Developers
 If you are interested in contributing or assisting in the development of this shaderpack, don't hesitate to make a pull request, as I have only some interest in maintaining this pack, and it was mainly made just to see if I could recreate the look.

+With that said, this code is a mess.
+I am well aware of this fact, and I am not proud of the quality of this code.
+I also have no desire to sit down and refactor the whole thing.